Billy Hunter (baseball): Scout and coach

 When Hunter finished his playing career, he scouted for the Indians and Orioles.
 He managed the Bluefield Orioles to Appalachian League championships in 1962 and 1963.
-Hunter was promoted to Baltimore on November 20, 1963 as third-base coach by former Yankees teammate Hank Bauer, who had become the team's manager one day earlier.
-He performed that role for almost 14 seasons for four AL champions and two World Series winners.
+Hunter was promoted to third base coach for Baltimore on November 20, 1963, by his former Yankees teammate Hank Bauer, who had become the team's manager one day earlier.
+Bauer was fired in 1968, but new Orioles manager Earl Weaver kept Hunter on as his third base coach.
+He performed that role for almost 14 seasons for four AL champions and two World Series winners (1966 and 1970).
+When Weaver was ejected in game 4 of the 1969 World Series, Hunter filled in as manager.
 Hunter declined an offer from former Orioles general manager Harry Dalton to manage the California Angels on November 23, 1971.

 MLB manager and college head coach

-Hunter departed from the Orioles on June 27, 1977 to become the Texas Rangers' fourth manager that season, succeeding Connie Ryan, who had served in the interim for six games.
-His appointment ended the Rangers' bizarre search for a new manager, which had begun five day prior with Frank Lucchesi's dismissal, followed by Eddie Stanky's one-game stint.
+Hunter departed from the Orioles on June 27, 1977, to become the Texas Rangers' fourth manager that season, succeeding Connie Ryan, who had served in the interim for six games.
+His appointment ended the Rangers' search for a new manager, which had begun five days prior with Frank Lucchesi's dismissal, followed by Eddie Stanky's one-game stint.
 Despite the team trailing by 5 1/2 games in fifth place in the AL West, he stated upon his arrival, "I am accepting this job because I think the Texas Rangers have a contending team."
 Under Hunter, the Rangers won 60 of their final 93 games and climbed from fifth to second place.
+He lost out in manager of the year voting to Earl Weaver.

-In 1978 the Rangers finished tied for second, five games behind the division-leading Kansas City Royals.
+In 1978, the Rangers finished tied for second, five games behind the division-winning Kansas City Royals.
 During the season, Hunter had a confrontation with pitcher Dock Ellis on a team bus.
 Ellis was later quoted saying Hunter "may be Hitler, but he ain't making no lampshade out of me."
-After turning down a five-year contract extension in midseason, offered by Rangers' young owner, Brad Corbett, Hunter was fired with one day left in the campaign due to his poor relationship with his team.
+After turning down a five-year contract extension in midseason, offered by Rangers' owner Brad Corbett, Hunter was fired with one day left in the campaign due to his poor relationship with his team.
 When asked if he was sorry he took the manager's job, Hunter replied "yes."
+Just one year earlier, first baseman Mike Hargrove had called Hunter "'a perfect blend of knowing how to handle people, plus knowing the game.'"

 Hunter's record over his one-and-a-half seasons was 146–108 (.575), but he never returned to the Major Leagues as a coach or manager, though he claimed to have received a half dozen job offers in the winter of 1978.
-He became head baseball coach and athletic director at Maryland's Towson State University, retiring in 1995.
-He was a 1996 honoree into the Orioles Hall of Fame, inducted with Jerry Hoffberger and Cal Ripken, Sr. These three men were so well thought of in Baltimore that a crowd of 400 showed up at the luncheon at the Sheraton Inner Harbor Hotel.
+He became head baseball coach (1979-1988) and athletic director (1984-1995) at Maryland's Towson State University, retiring in 1995.
+During his time as athletic director the men’s lacrosse team went to the NCAA championship game and the men’s basketball team twice reached the NCAA tournament.
+Also while athletic director, he served as president of the East Coast Conference and Big South Conference.